Halal-Abdulrahman-Ahmed/MedSynth_GANVariants/README.md

 -	Lung Cancer Patient
 -	Fetal Cardiotocography (CTG)

-We employed the YData-Synthetic package to implement GAN, CGAN, CRAMER GAN, DRAGAN, and WGAN.
+We implemented this code on a Kaggle notebook and employed the YData-Synthetic package to implement GAN, CGAN, CRAMER GAN, DRAGAN, and WGAN.
 For CTGAN implementation, we utilised the pre-existing CTGAN library.
 Additionally, we used other standard Python libraries such as Pandas, NumPy, Random, Seaborn, Matplotlib, and Scikit-learn.